Jehovah's Witnesses Specialists

 AO Advocates acts in the UK's first successful civil case against the Jehovah's Witnesses

-We have recently secured an award for our client for sexual abuse she suffered as a child at the hands of Peter Stewart, a Ministerial Servant of the Jehovah's Witnesses.
-This success marks the first time that a civil claim has been brought against the organisation for child abuse.
+We secured an award for our client for sexual abuse she suffered as a child at the hands of Peter Stewart, a Ministerial Servant of the Jehovah's Witnesses.
+This success marked the first time that a civil claim has been brought against the organisation for child abuse.
 We hope that it will serve to encourage more survivors of child sexual abuse to come forward.

-AO Advocates and AAWA deliver 'two-witness rule' campaign letter to 10 Downing Street
+AO Advocates and AAWA delivered 'two-witness rule' campaign letter to 10 Downing Street

-AO Advocates recently campaigned alongside AAWA (Advocates for Awareness of Watchtower Abuses) and a number of survivors of abuse to raise awareness of child sexual abuse within the Jehovah's Witnesses .
+AO Advocates campaigned alongside AAWA (Advocates for Awareness of Watchtower Abuses) and a number of survivors of abuse to raise awareness of child sexual abuse within the Jehovah's Witnesses .
 A letter was handed in to 10 Downing Street highlighting the Jehovah's Witnesses' reliance on the two-witness rule (explained below).
 The letter calls for Ministers to introduce mandatory reporting whenever an allegation of child sex abuse is made within the Jehovah's Witnesses.

 Press coverage of the campaign can be viewed here.

-Kathleen Hallisey, former Senior Associate, discusses the Jehovah's Witnesses' use of the 'two-witness rule'
+The Jehovah's Witnesses' use of the 'two-witness rule’ explained